mariamwalaa/mariamwalaa/README.md

 # My Journey in Data Science

 My name is Mariam Walaa, and I am an aspiring data scientist with a passion for solving real-world problems using machine learning and data-driven insights.
-My areas of interest are Recommendation Systems, Natural Language Processing, and Predictive Modeling.
 You can learn more about my background on my [resume](https://github.com/mariamwalaa/mariamwalaa/blob/main/MariamWalaa_Resume.pdf).

 ## My Education